Leatherman Wingman Review

 Our Analysis and Test Results

-Besides the unique Leatherman Crunch, every award winner in our test has scissors built into the model.
-Now, all of these award-winning tools are great in many ways, but it is the presence of scissors that seems to differentiate the competitors.
-If that holds up to scrutiny, it must follow that the Wingman is above par concerning features.
-Its scissors are the largest in our test, and they are precise and sharp.
+All but one of our award winners has scissors built-in.
+Now, all of these award-winning tools are great in many ways, but it is the presence of scissors that seems to differentiate the tools.
+Wingman's scissors are the largest in our test, and they are precise and sharp.
 In the pocket knife world, Victorinox sets the standard for compact scissors on folding tools.
 Their scissors are indeed excellent.
-Further, the primary hinge on Victorinox Swiss Army Knives scissors is a screw.
+Further, the main hinge on Victorinox pocket knife scissors is a screw.
 With usage and wear, the tension on the scissors can be adjusted.
 We wish multi-tool manufacturers would follow suit.
 All of our tested tools with scissors, including the Wingman, have riveted hinges, so the user cannot adjust the scissors at all.
-Even the tested Victorinox SwissTool Spirit X has fixed scissors, unlike the screwed scissors of their pocket knives.
+Even the tested Victorinox SwissTool Spirit X has riveted scissors, unlike the screwed scissors of their pocket knives.

-In another relatively minor complaint, particularly at this price point, the Wingman comes with a single blade equipped with a hybrid straight/serrated edge.
-The steel is excellent and the edge is sharp, but we wish it were just straight.
+In another relatively minor complaint, especially at this price point, the Wingman comes with a single blade equipped with a hybrid straight/serrated edge.
+The steel is good enough and the edge arrives sharp, but we wish it were just straight.
 Or, better yet, omit something else and include two blades.
-Even the otherwise underwhelming Gerber Suspension is comprised of two blades.
-While we're discussing the Wingman's blades, it musts be noted that the blade is a half-inch shorter than those on Editors' Choice winning Leatherman Charge TTI.
+Even some otherwise underwhelming options include two blades.
+While we're discussing the Wingman's blades, it must be noted that the blade is considerably shorter than other options and is shorter than what would fit in the handle.
+There is more than 1/4 inch of space in the Wingman handle that the blade is not using.
 In many ways, these few small gripes merely explain the lesser cost.
 We couldn't gush on and on about the low price of the Wingman without pointing out what it'll cost you.

 Perhaps the most unique feature on the Wingman is the package opener.
-This small, unassuming sharpened hook is purpose-built to tear into those plastic "blister packs" that so many small electronic devices come in.
-One can cut into the package without worry for damaging the contents.
+This small, unassuming sharpened hook is purpose-built to tear into those plastic "blister-packs" that so many small electronic devices come in.
+One can cut into the package without worry about damaging the contents.
 The package opener can also safely cut the packing tape on cardboard boxes.
 For many, this feature alone will seal the deal.

-The full steel construction of this Leatherman inspires confidence and will last you a long time.
+The full steel construction of this Leatherman model inspires confidence and will last you a long time.
 The blade will need to be sharpened, just like any other knife.
 Sharpening the straight portion is relatively straightforward.
-However, resurfacing the serrated portion requires special skill and equipment or professional assistance.
+However, resurfacing the serrated portion requires more skill, special equipment, or professional assistance.
 If you anticipate significant and extended cutting, consider this additional complication in your purchase decision.
-In short, we had absolutely no issues with the construction quality and durability of the Wingman.
+In short, we had no issues with the construction quality and durability of the Wingman.
 And that is the best endorsement we can give.